George Jeffreys, 1st Baron Jeffreys: Fall, death and burial

 He died of kidney disease (probably pyelonephritis) while in custody in the Tower of London on 18 April 1689.
 He was originally buried in the Chapel Royal of Saint Peter ad Vincula in the Tower.
 In 1692 his body was moved to St Mary Aldermanbury.

 In his London Journal, Leigh Hunt gives the following account of Judge Jeffreys's death and burial: Jeffreys was taken on the twelfth of September, 1688 [sic].
 He was first interred privately in the Tower; but three years afterwards, when his memory was something blown over, his friends obtained permission, by a warrant of the queen's dated September 1692, to take his remains under their own care, and he was accordingly reinterred in a vault under the communion table of St Mary, Aldermanbury, 2nd Nov.
 1694.
 In 1810, during certain repairs, the coffin was uncovered for a time, and the public had sight of the box containing the mortal remains of the feared and hated magistrate.

 During the Blitz, St Mary Aldermanbury was gutted by a German air raid and Jeffreys's tomb was destroyed.
 No traces of it remain today.
 The ruins of the church were transported to the United States in 1966 and rebuilt to its original form in Fulton, Missouri, as a memorial to Winston Churchill.
-The site is now a landscaped garden.
+The original site is now a landscaped garden.